Research and Interests

 Theoretical Orientation and Experience

-With over eighteen years of experience in the counselling profession, I have worked in the areas of career development, personal growth and development, health psychology, formal assessment, and clinical supervision.
+With over nineteen years of experience in the counselling profession, I have worked in the areas of career development, personal growth and development, health psychology, formal assessment, professional ethics and clinical supervision.
 I completed my doctoral residency in 2013-14 at the Cross Cancer Institute.
 Much of my professional practice work has focused on providing individual, group, and couples counselling to adults.
-As well, I have frequently given invited public seminars on topics like "Living Well" - the application of the principles of positive psychology.
+As well, I have frequently given invited public seminars on topics like "Living Well" - the application of the principles of positive psychology in a health context.
 I practice largely from a theoretically integrative stance, though I commonly utilize techniques from existential, humanistic, cognitive-behavioural, mindfulness based/acceptance based, and emotion focused standpoints.
-In addition to my counselling experience, I have been providing direct clinical supervision to Master's, Doctoral, and PhD Interns for the past 4 years.
-I approach supervision from a largely developmental and contextual perspective while aiming to help students identify their own theoretical inclinations.
+In addition to my counselling experience, I have been providing direct clinical supervision to Master's, Doctoral, and PhD Interns for the past 5 years.
+I approach supervision from a largely developmental and contextual perspective while aiming to help students explore their own theoretical inclinations.

-I am a member in good standing with the College of Alberta Psychologists (CAP), where I currently serve on the Oral Ethics Examinations Committee.
+I am a member in good standing with the College of Alberta Psychologists (CAP), where I currently serve on the Oral Ethics Examinations Committee, the Practice Advisory Committee, and the University Programs Approval Committee.
 I have also been a member of the Psychologists’ Association of Alberta for the past 8 years (PAA), including 3 years served on the Board of Directors as a student board representative.